Manuhd/Generative-AI-Learning-Roadmap/projects/woocommercechatbot/README.md

 # WooCommerce AI Chatbot

-A **Python-based AI assistant** for WooCommerce stores.
+A **[Python](https://github.com/Manuhd/basic-python) -based AI assistant** for WooCommerce stores.
 This chatbot fetches product data from your WooCommerce store and answers customer questions using **Google Gemini via LangChain**.
 It displays product names, prices, descriptions, images, and clickable links in a **modern chat widget** that can be embedded in WordPress pages via a **Gutenberg block**.

 ### View flow diagram -
 ![alt text](https://github.com/Manuhd/Generative-AI-Learning-Roadmap/blob/main/projects/woocommercechatbot/woochatbot.drawio%20(1).png)